 Examples of the most popular flows

-- Order Confirmation: This is a ‘Thank You’ email which is sent after checkout
+- Order Confirmation flow: This is a ‘Thank You’ email which is sent after checkout

-- Cart Recovery/Abandon: Email sent after items were placed in the shopping cart but the customer did not checkout.
+- Cart Recovery/Abandon flow: Email sent after items were placed in the shopping cart but the customer did not check out.

-- Welcome: Email sent after a confirmed subscription or purchase.
+- Welcome flow: Email sent after a confirmed subscription or purchase.

-- Customer Reactivation: Email sent before a subscription expired or to a lapsed customer
+- Customer Reactivation flow: Email sent before a subscription expired or to a lapsed customer

 Some types of campaign emails are: